nicfan139/slacklite/README.md

 # Slacklite

-A chat app inspired by Slack.
+A chat app built for fun, inspired by Slack.
 Think of this as a "dumbed-down" small-scale version of the real thing.

 ## Tech stack